leonardehrenfried/play2-debian-package/README.md

 Building a package is easy.
 Simply:

-1. edit the file debian/playversion and indicate the right version number (i.e. 1.2.4).
+1. edit the file debian/playversion and indicate the right version number (i.e. 2.0.2).
-1. edit the file debian/control and fill in the right version number for the Standard-Version field.
 1. run the command `dch -i' and log the changes to your package.

 ## Building the debian package